 With a reliable, efficient, clean and safe public transport network, it is easy to get around without a car in Switzerland.
 Train, tram and bus networks cover the entire country, and there are also extensive cycling routes, with bicycles easy to organise.

 Important: Tickets cannot be bought on Swiss trains so make sure to purchase them before boarding.
 Fines for travelling without a ticket are steep.
-If you forget your travelcard (see below), you have to pay the fine but will be able to request a refund minus a service charge of CHF 5.
+If you forget your travelcard, you have to pay the fine but will be able to request a refund minus a service charge of CHF 5.

 The Swiss Pass can also store ski resort tickets, your Mobility Carsharing membership and PubliBike bicycle rentals.

-If you use public transport frequently, the GA pass is worthwhile.
+If you use public transport frequently, the GA card is worth it.
 The pass allows unlimited travel on public transport throughout Switzerland, not only on SBB/CFF/FFS and the many private railways, trams, buses, and boats, but also on certain cable cars and funicular mountain railways.
-With the GA pass, the cardholder additionally benefits from travel discounts on many Swiss mountain railways and from discounts in neighbouring countries such as Germany and Austria.
+With the GA card, the cardholder additionally benefits from travel discounts on many Swiss mountain railways and from discounts in neighbouring countries such as Germany and Austria.
 Several options, including annual, monthly, and daily, are available.
-A GA also entitles the holder to reductions on car rentals in Switzerland and discounted participation in car sharing schemes.Note: The GA is often referred to as an AG, which refers to the French term abonnement général.
+A GA also entitles the holder to reductions on car rentals in Switzerland and discounted participation in car sharing schemes.

 Track 7 is a special offer for young people under 25, who hold a Half-Fare pass and are happy to travel at night.
 Travel in 2nd class is free from 7pm to 5am throughout the entire SBB/CFF/FFS public transport system.